joaohenggeler/web-cache-exporter/readme_body.txt

 ======================================================================

-The following options change how group files behave.
+The following two options change how group files behave.
 Group files are simple text files that tell the application how to label cached files based on their file signatures, MIME types, file extensions, and URLs.
 To learn more about this feature, see the "About Groups" help file in the "Groups" folder.

 ======================================================================